cockroachdb/docs/cockroachcloud/authorization.md

 - The {{ site.data.products.db }} API allows [service accounts](#service-accounts) to authenticate via API keys, which are issued through the console.
 - You can [use Terraform to provision users and other aspects of your {{ site.data.products.db }} clusters](provision-a-cluster-with-terraform.html).
 However, note that currently Terraform can only be used to provision admin SQL users, as this is a current limitation of the API, on which Terraform depends.

 In {{ site.data.products.db }}, an organization corresponds to an authorization hierarchy linked to a billing account.
-Within each CockroachDB Cloud organization, the unit of database functionality is the *CockroachDB cluster*, which corresponds to a networked set of CockroachDB cluster nodes.
+Within each {{ site.data.products.db }} organization, the unit of database functionality is the *CockroachDB cluster*, which corresponds to a networked set of CockroachDB cluster nodes.
 SQL operations and data storage are distributed over a cluster.
 Every cluster belong to an organization.

 {{ site.data.products.db }} has a two-level authorization model: